Steve Justice Studio

 If I read a book and it makes my body so cold no fire could ever warm me, I know that is poetry.
 If I feel physically as if the top of my head were taken off, I know that is poetry.
 These are the only ways I know.
 Is there any other way? — Emily Dickinson

-Emily Dickinson was a woman on fire, which might be why they made her stay in the attic.
-An attic fire is more desirable than a fire on the first floor, though neither scenario is particularly attractive.
+Emily Dickinson was a woman on fire, which might be why they made her live in the attic.
+An attic fire is more desirable than a fire on the first floor, though neither scenario is particularly appealing.
+In attic fires, firefighters may have to chop holes in your roof and pump water into your home for half an afternoon.
+Your house will be filled with more water than the swimming pool at a JCC.
+I’ve seen this done.

-She poses before wallpaper doubling as a heavenly sky heavily alit with 52 suns, one for every day of the week.
-A storm brews beneath the table that supports the Good Book, with its reptilian book mark.
-This rainy weather will continue into last week with highs in the late 60s.
+In this painting, she poses before wallpaper patterned with the heavens alit with 52 suns, one for every day of the week.
+But, lo, a storm brews beneath the table beside her.
+This rainy weather will continue into last week with highs in the late 60’s.
+And notice her Bible on the table.
+That’s not a bookmark sticking out of its pages – that’s the very tongue of Satan him/her/their/your/our self, smashed flat as a Boston accent.